Childbirth can take ages.

 It is the time when you need to be saying the right things, at the right time.

-You need to be the rock, and you need to be the one person who gets them through this horrific, and painful time!
+You need to be the rock, and you need to be the one person who helps mom through this horrific, and painful time!

 If you avoid saying anything on the following list, you are on the right track!